appacademy/Module-6-Resources/group_project_resources/AWS-Setup.md

 5. Set up necessary new `.env` variables for our AWS credentials

-6. Write a helper function to make unique file names (all filenames in an S3 bucket must be unique, a duplicate name will overwrite the existing one)
+6. Write a helper function to make unique file names (all filenames in an S3 bucket must be unique; a duplicate name will overwrite the existing one)

-7. Write another helper function to upload files to our AWS S3 bucket, and ultimately return to us a public url to that saved file, to store in our database. (so we never change the column in our database that stores URL's as string, its just we now control those URL's)
+7. Write another helper function to upload files to our AWS S3 bucket, and ultimately return to us a public url to that saved file, to store in our database. (so we never change the column in our database that stores URL's as string, it's just we now control those URL's)

 8. Write yet one more helper function to handle removing files from our S3 bucket (if a user deletes a resource attached to a file we stored, we want to